UltraMessaging/um_tgen/README.md

 and the "tgen.c" code orchestrates the traffic generation.
 See https://github.com/fordsfords/tgen.

+## Repository

+See https://github.com/UltraMessaging/um_tgen for code and documentation.

+# Script

+The um_tgen tool uses the "little language" implemented by the "tgen" package.
+The scripts written in that language are very simple.

+The format of a script is a series of instructions separated by either newlines or semi-colons.
+Fields within an instruction are separated by one or more whitespace (spaces and tabs are considered equivelant).
+Indention is allowed.

 Here's an example usage:
 ````
 ./um_tgen -a 2 -g -x um.xml -t topic1 -s "